poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## Carve out portainer from the compose file

+Because container stacks are launched by portainer, I wanted portainer to restart automatically if the machine reboots, so it restarts the other containers.
 Portainer is used as a spring board and will be run on the master node automatically The single service "portainer" compose file also creates the custom overlay network for others services to join